Security-Onion-Solutions/securityonion-docs/production-deployment.rst

    -  If you have more than 2TB of disk space, you will probably want to create a dedicated ``/boot`` partition at the beginning of the disk to ensure that you don’t have any Grub booting issues.
 Choosing the ``LVM`` option should do this automatically.
    -  Check to see if the installer allocates a large amount of space to ``/home``.
 If this is the case, you may want to shrink ``/home`` to give more space to ``/``.
    -  Forward, Heavy, and Standalone nodes store full packet captures at ``/nsm/sensor_data/``, so you may want to put ``/nsm`` on a dedicated partition/disk and assign as much disk space as possible (1TB or more).
 For larger volumes you might also consider using XFS for the ``/nsm`` partition.
-   -  For Heavy, Standalone, and Storage Nodes, it is highly recommended to place ``/nsm/elasticsearch`` and ``/nsm/logstash`` on SSD or fast spinning disk in a RAID 10 configuration.
+   -  For Heavy, Standalone, and Search Nodes, it is highly recommended to place ``/nsm/elasticsearch`` and ``/nsm/logstash`` on SSD or fast spinning disk in a RAID 10 configuration.
 See `Hardware Requirements <Hardware#elastic-stack>`__ for more details.

 #.
 When installation completes, reboot into your new installation and login with the credentials you specified during installation.
 #.
 If you’re running a VM, now would be a good time to snapshot it so you can revert later if you need to.

 Update
 ------
 #.
-If this box is going to be a node (forward, heavy, or storage), make sure that your master server and all other nodes in your deployment are fully updated with ``sudo soup`` before adding a new node.
+If this box is going to be a node (forward, heavy, or search), make sure that your management server and all other nodes in your deployment are fully updated with ``sudo soup`` before adding a new node.
 #.
 Verify that you have Internet connectivity.
 If necessary, configure your `proxy <Proxy>`__ settings.
 #.
 If you installed from the Security Onion 16.04 ISO image, run ``sudo soup`` and reboot if prompted, then skip to the Setup section below (if you get any errors relating to MySQL, please see the `MySQL-Upgrade-Errors <MySQL-Upgrade-Errors>`__ section).
 Otherwise, if you're installing on Ubuntu, continue to the next step.
 #.
 Install all Ubuntu updates and reboot: